Nikujaga (Japanese Beef and Potato Stew)

 Nikujaga is known as an important Japanese home meal.
+“Niku” means meat (and it’s usually Japanese beef for this dish) and “Jaga(-imo)” means potato.
+Other than Japanese beef and potato, there are carrot and onion.
+As for color and texture, you can add green beans and Shirataki to add volume.
 It’s a bit funny but it is said that if young women she can cook this dish very well, she is ready for getting married.
 What an interesting and important dish!
-Good luck, everyone!?

-Ingredients (4 servings):
+Ingredients (2 servings):

-200g Sliced Japanese beef
+150g Japanese beef

-1. Cut all the vegetables into bite-size pieces.
+1. Cut potatoes into large pieces.

 2. Remove beef once cooked.

 3. Cover with a drop-lid and stir occasionally.